SEND Information Report

 - Discussion with parents prior to starting school.

-- Class teacher visit to pre-school to observe your child and work with staff
+- If appropriate class teacher visit to pre-school to observe your child and work with staff

 - Home visits